GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 <p>[Add specific details applicable here]</p>

 _Sample Language for POP_
-  <p><i> "“The Period of Performance (POP) includes a base period of 3 months, with 5 additional option periods, each 3 months in duration.
+  <p><i> "“The Period of Performance (POP) includes a base period of 3 month, with 5 additional option periods, each 3 months in duration.
 Further, a contingency of up to 6 months may be exercised .
 The POP is expected to begin within 10 calendar days after award."</i></p>

   <h3>Place of Performance</h3>
 <p>[Add specific details applicable here]</p>